PhilipCastiglione/derp_learning/_posts/2018-11-14-an-earlier-test-post.md

 ---
 layout: post
-title:  This is the Test Post Title
+title:  This Was the First Post
 author: Philip Castiglione
 excerpt_separator: <!--more-->
 ---

-This post is lovely.

-It has some content.
+This is how you make a post.
+You write some markdown.
+Isn't that neat!
 <!--more-->

 Including a [link](http://www.google.com).